Field Trip 1: Danube Landscapes

 Field Trip 2: To the End of a Workers' District

 A diagonal walk through the district of Favoriten, from the dense quarters of Gründerzeit to the recent inner city expansion areas.
 Favoriten is a traditional worker’s district, containing some icons of the Red Vienna-era (1920s and 1930s) such as an Art-Déco indoor swimming pool, a typical Vienna food market, streetscapes, neighbourhood squares and one of the largest inner city expansion areas of the 2010s: Sonnwendviertel.
 The tour will explain the city’s open space policies on the basis of contested as well as highly praised projects.
+Registration required.

 Tour guide: Hannes Gröblacher, Landscape Architect, Artist.